Skip to content

 6. Create at least one team within the organisation.

-7. Create and invite a new user to that team.
+7. Invite a new user to that team.

 Adding a Team